-lf vou cannot attend your appointment with someone who help can you communicate with the doctor. ask the the medical staff at the centre or the medical station at Taborowa 33 or report this to the Medical Provider helpline.
+If you cannot attend your appointment with someone who can help you communicate with the doctor, ask the the medical staff at the centre or the medical station at Taborowa 33 or report this to the Medical Provider helpline.

 The healthcare provider, at its own expense, ensures the presence of an interpreter during the provision of healthcare or psychological care in the event of communication difficulties.